deep-coding15/e_commerce_c_sharp/readme.md

 - *dotnet ef migrations add nomMigrations* : this command tells the framework to compare the *Product model* with the *Product database schema* and create code to migrate the database schema to the new model.
 - *dotnet ef database update* : this command tells the framework to apply the schema changes to the database and to preserve existing data.

+# Add Validation rule :
+The validation rules are enforced any time a user creates or edits a movie.
+- [Required] and [MinimumLength] : property must have a value.
+The user can enter white space.
+- [RegularExpression] : used to limit what characters can be input.
+- [Range] : used to constraint a value to within a specified range.
+- [StringLength] : used to set a maximum length of a string property, and optionnally its minimum length.
+- [DisplayFormat] : decris la façon dont le données sont affichés à l'écran.
+- [DataType] : decris la sémantique des données.
+Les annotations de données appliquées à la classe modifient le schéma.
+Ils ne provoquent pas d'exception de la part d'EF cependant, il est recommandé de créer une migration afin que le schéma soit cohérent avec le modèle.

 # References :
 1. Tutoriel guidé partie 4 : https://learn.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/sql?view=aspnetcore-9.0&tabs=visual-studio